Live suggestions

 keyup

-event handler works, it is not fine-tuned to our needs.
+event handler and includes debouncing, it is not fine-tuned to our needs.
 The API is called on every keystroke, including Shift, Ctrl, and other non-character keys.
 Although Pandosearch is built for heavy request loads, firing unnecessary requests may still negatively impact user experience depending on your visitors' network connection quality. - Also not included in the example are key bindings for the up and down arrow keys and Enter key for navigating and selecting suggestions and hits.
 Adding this greatly improves the user experience for users with a keyboard as their preferred method for navigation.

 - We did not touch the subject of accessibility, as it would distract from the main message of this guide.
 Depending on your domain, you may need to include this when implementing live suggestions.
 The Accessibility pages on MDN are a great starting point for further research.